Lee-Tyrer/GrandExchange-ToolBox/README.md

 # GrandExchange-ToolBox
-Package to interact with the OSRS live Grand Exchange API
+Package to interact with the OSRS live Grand Exchange API.

+The package is used to allow fast trading applications.